Donors help student realize dream of serving the community

 She said she hopes to use her Quinnipiac education to help others find their bodily autonomy.

-"Independence is such a huge factor in high quality in life, so when I work with patients, my goal is always to find new ways love them be able to live an independent and autonomous life, full of the activities they love to do," Wong said.
+"Independence is such a huge factor in high quality in life, so when I work with patients, my goal is always to find new ways for them be able to live an independent and autonomous life, full of the activities they love to do," Wong said.
 "I love being able to help patients feel strong on their own so that they know their body is capable of anteing they want to accomplish."

 She attributes her experiences working with the university's affiliated clinical sites for being able to help grow an extensive network and have hands-on experience in the areas of health care that she is hoping to pursue post-graduation.